 The Liposuction Procedure

-Liposuction is often performed under local anesthesia with or without oral sedation.
-During the procedure, very thin instruments are used in the face and neck to remove the unwanted deposits or pockets of fat.
+Liposuction is often performed under local anesthesia with or without oral sedation, allowing patients to remain comfortable and relaxed throughout the course of treatment.
+During the procedure, tiny incisions are first made discreetly in (or near) the treatment areas.
+Excess fat is then carefully extracted using very thin instruments to ensure the resulting contour is even.
 Unlike liposculpture involving areas like the abdomen and thighs, liposuction of the face and neck involves the removal of small but strategic volumes of fat.

 This versatile procedure can be performed alone or in combination with other facial plastic surgeries, such as a neck lift, facelift, midface lift, rhinoplasty, or chin implants.
 In most cases, patients are able to return home the same day of treatment under the care and supervision of a friend or family member.